Before starting

 Treatment of thyrotoxicosis

-During the course of treatment of thyrotoxicosis, dosage should be reduced as the thyrotoxicosis comes under control.
+During treatment of thyrotoxicosis, dosage should be reduced as the thyrotoxicosis comes under control.

 Bibliography